 Raleigh is emerging as a top rental market for next year, due in part to the high-tech job opportunities in North Carolina’s Research Triangle.
 That’s good news for real estate investors in Raleigh, but that’s not all.

 According to Realtor.com, Raleigh is becoming a buyer’s market, giving investors an opportunity to acquire affordable rental property in a market where jobs are once again becoming plentiful and population growth is strong.

-This southern metropolis is also the second-largest city in North Carolina.
+This southern metropolis is the capital of North Carolina and also the second-largest city in the state.
 Raleigh is home to world-class technology and life science institutions, artists who thrive on the area’s rich cultural history, and one of the tastiest food scenes in this part of the U.S.

 Raleigh is one of those forward-thinking cities that’s able to balance business and development-friendly policies while creating a high quality of life for the people who live, work, and play here.
 In fact, Raleigh was recently named one of the top convention centers in all of North America.

-With close to 500,000 people in the City of Raleigh and more than 2.2 million people in the Raleigh-Durham combined statistical area, Raleigh has a population density that’s similar to Atlanta and Austin.
+With about 475,000 people in the City of Raleigh and more than 2.2 million people in the Raleigh-Durham combined statistical area, Raleigh has a population density that’s similar to Atlanta and Austin.
 Diversity in the city is increasing, while Raleigh’s high percentage of baby boomers and millennials help keep the job and housing market strong.

 Key Population Stats:

 - Raleigh has a metropolitan population of nearly 1.4 million, making it the second-largest city in North Carolina.

 - Population of Raleigh has grown by 2.06% year-over-year.